fahmidur/xkcd-embedder/readme.md

 XKCD Embedder
 ===

-A small library for embedding XKCDs.
+A small bit of JS for embedding XKCDs.
 Embed the latest XKCD, a particular XKCD, or a random XKCD.

 For sample usage see [xkcd-embedder.fahmidur.us](http://xkcd-embedder.fahmidur.us)